 Did they encourage you to enroll in a degree you were always intimidated about?
 Helped you be in better shape by going to spin class together?
 Or, taught you how to stay grounded, calm, and fight fair?
 Don’t toss all these inside the garbage bin.

 No matter how terrible your relationship became or how it ultimately ended, don’t discount the lessons they taught you.
 Appreciate all the good things and get better at them.
 All this helps release you from pain and anger, and will eventually help improve your future relationship(s).

 Nonetheless, if everything about your relationship has truly been bad, chalk it all up to experience.

 Your heart must be swelling with pain right now, and you must be trying hard to just get through the day.
 It’s normal and perfectly alright.

 However, remember also that happiness is a choice.
 You have control over your emotions.
 Fill your heart with good things once more and replace your negative thoughts with positivity.
 Let go of the pain and choose to be happy.

 Heal your heart

 Should you be ready for a new shot at love, make that relationship work, but don’t give your all this time.
-Be in love and let them love you for you, but leave ample amount for yourself, too.
+Be in love, let them love you for you, and leave an ample amount for yourself.